Frederick Ayer Mansion: Preservation

 Since its purchase by the Trimount and Bayridge Residence and Cultural Center, several renovations have been done to the buildings.
 The first renovation occurred in 1971–72 when the two buildings were joined.
-In 1999, Jean Carroon Architects conducted an assessment of the building's preservation needs as well as detailed proposal on how to achieve it.
+In 1999, Jean Carroon Architects conducted an assessment of the building's preservation needs as well as a detailed proposal on how to achieve it.
 The first of the projects outlined was the restoration of a 24-foot lay light which had been concealed for fifty years.
 Also renovated was the front living room in 2000.
 The drop ceiling installed when the building was converted into offices was removed to reveal the original floral-patterned ceiling, and the parquet floor was also restored.
 The mosaic on the interior hall was restored in 2002.

 Currently, efforts are being made to restore the exterior of the building.
-The project will include repairing 4 out of the 7 mosaics on the exterior balcony which have been damaged or lost due to water infiltration; recreation of the two missing stained glass screens on the first floor; restoration of the remaining window on the first floor; and recreation of the missing stained glass screen along the top floor.
+The project will include repairing 4 out of the 7 mosaics on the exterior balcony which have been damaged or lost due to water infiltration; recreation of the two missing stained-glass screens on the first floor; restoration of the remaining window on the first floor; and recreation of the missing stained-glass screen along the top floor.